-- (1) The service provider of an aeronautical telecommunication shall establish procedures for the receipt of information on the following activities when the activity could affect air traffic services within the area of responsibility: - (a) A technical supervisor shall be available to monitor the status of all En-route facilities or receive them either through the air traffic control supervisor or through the facility technical staff; - (b) A Technical Supervisor shall be available to receive all status of all radio navigation aids facility and report the status to the AIS or to the ATC Supervisor depending on the particular case; and - (c) A technical supervisor shall be available to receive all status reported at the airdromes and take necessary actions including reporting the status to the appropriate authorities. - (2) The service provider shall establish systems and procedures to ensure that each facility, appropriate to the intended area of responsibility, is kept informed of the operational status and the existence of temporary hazards of: - (a) All navigation aids in the system; - (b) All surveillance radar in the system; - (c) All air/ground and ground/ground communication facilities in the system; - (d) All automation facilities in the system; and - (e) All environmental facilities in the system.
+- (1) An aeronautical telecommunication service provider shall establish procedures for the receipt of information on the following activities when the activity could affect air traffic services within the area of responsibility: - (a) Designated personnel shall be available to monitor the status of all En-route facilities or receive them either through the air traffic control supervisor or through the facility technical staff; - (b) Designated personnel shall be available to receive all status of all radio navigation aids facility and report the status to the AIS or the air traffic control supervisor depending on the particular case; and - (c) Designated personnel shall be available to receive all status reported at the airdromes and take necessary actions including reporting the status to the appropriate authorities. - (2) An aeronautical telecommunication service provider shall establish systems and procedures to ensure that each facility, appropriate to the intended area of responsibility, is kept informed of the operational status and the existence of temporary hazards of: - (a) All navigation aids in the system; - (b) All surveillance radar in the system; - (c) All air/ground and ground/ground communication facilities in the system; - (d) All automation facilities in the system; and - (e) All environmental facilities in the system.